 What Is Peripheral Milling Used For?

-Peripheral milling boasts a broad range of applications, including: slabbing operations to cut large material slabs, profile milling for intricate shaping, slotting to create grooves or slots, straddle milling for simultaneous milling on two parallel surfaces, and slitting operations for precision cutting.
+Peripheral milling has a broad range of applications, including slabbing operations to cut large material slabs, profile milling for intricate shaping, slotting to create grooves or slots, straddle milling for simultaneous milling on two parallel surfaces, and slitting operations for precision cutting.
 Moreover, it's used in the milling of facades or slopes and finds a vital role in rough machining, particularly in mold making, in which material removal rates and productivity are essential considerations.

 How To Choose Between Face and Peripheral Milling?